Diversity, Equity and Inclusion at Brown University

 • Knowledge — collecting and sharing data to benchmark and measure progress.

 Progress- To enhance data collection and transparency, Brown’s Office of Institutional Research created the Diversity Dashboard, which allows users to search data by race/ethnicity and academic fields.
-The University is committed to developing evidence-based initiatives in response to the climate survey data.
+The Brown University is committed to developing evidence-based initiatives in response to the climate survey data.

 • Accountability — ensuring the steps outlined in the DIAP are carried out